MickeyLLG/UVAGaze/README.md

 ```bash
 python3 calc_metric.py --pairID 0 --savepath eth2eth --source eth-mv100k-train --target eth-mv100k
 ```
+We have provided the evaluation result of baseline model.
+Its result can be seen after running the above code, "base pair: ...".

 Please refer to `run.sh` for a complete procedure from training to testing.